MACS-30111-23/hw00-nickliu966/README.md

 * Links
 * A summary and reflection of the Git/GitHub workflow you adopted for this homework, and of your experience with Markdown (e.g., provide a summary of the workflow you adopted, and add some comments about something new you learned, something that surprised you, etc.)

+# This is the first MACS30111 assignment
+## Introduction
+My name is **Zhenning Liu**, a student in the 2023 MACSS cohort.
+I majored in psychology during my undergrad and is eagering to learn computing techniques to enable my research interest in cognitive psychology domain.
+During my spare time, I enjoy
+- gaming
+-

 ## 📚  Resources